danielclickh/marketing-website-preview/src/engineering-resources-data/what-is-time-series-database.md

 ---
 title: 'An intro to time-series databases'
 slug: 'what-is-time-series-database'
-excerpt: "In this guide, we’ll learn all about time-series data and its use cases, time-series databases, and how to query time-series data."
+excerpt: 'In this guide, we’ll learn all about time-series data and its use cases, time-series databases, and how to query time-series data.'
 index: 4
 ---

 Time-series data is everywhere in modern systems - from IoT sensors and financial markets to application monitoring and user analytics.
 As organizations collect more temporal data, they need efficient ways to store, process, and analyze it.

 This article explores time-series databases, their use cases, and how different database solutions handle time-based data.
 Whether you're dealing with millions of sensor readings, tracking user behavior, or monitoring system performance, understanding your options for time-series data storage is crucial for building effective data systems.